groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/java/advanced-comparison/master-java-document-comparisons-groupdocs/_index.md

 </dependencies>
 ```

-**Pro tip**: Always check for the latest version number on the GroupDocs website.
-Version 25.2 is current as of this writing, but newer versions often include performance improvements and bug fixes.
+**Pro tip**: Always verify the latest version on the GroupDocs website.
+New releases often bring performance gains and bug fixes.

 ### Handling Licensing (Important!)

-GroupDocs.Comparison isn't free for commercial use, but they make evaluation easy:
+GroupDocs.Comparison isn’t free for commercial use, but evaluation is straightforward:

-**For Development/Testing**: Get a temporary license from [GroupDocs Temporary License](https://purchase.groupdocs.com/temporary-license/).
-This gives you full functionality for 30 days - perfect for proof of concepts and initial development.
+- **Development/Testing** – Grab a temporary license from [GroupDocs Temporary License](https://purchase.groupdocs.com/temporary-license/).
+It unlocks full functionality for 30 days.

-**For Production**: You'll need a commercial license from [GroupDocs Purchase Page](https://purchase.groupdocs.com/buy).
-The pricing is reasonable considering the time it saves.
+- **Production** – Purchase a commercial license from the [GroupDocs Purchase Page](https://purchase.groupdocs.com/buy).

-**Without a License**: The library works but adds watermarks to output documents - fine for testing but not for production.
+- **Without a License** – The library still works but adds watermarks to output documents, which is fine for proof‑of‑concept work.

-## Core Implementation: Step-by-Step Guide
+## Core Implementation: Step‑by‑Step Guide

-Now for the fun part - let's build some document comparison functionality.
-We'll break this down into digestible chunks that you can implement and test individually.
+Below we break the implementation into bite‑size features you can copy‑paste and run.

 ### Feature 1: Initialize Comparer and Add Target Document

-This is your foundation - getting the comparer set up with source and target documents.
+This is the foundation – creating a `Comparer` instance and pointing it at your source and target files.

-**The Concept**: Think of the `Comparer` class as your comparison engine.
-You feed it a source document (your baseline) and one or more target documents (the versions you want to compare against).

 ```java
 import com.groupdocs.comparison.Comparer;